tuftsdev/comp20-zzager/captainslog/README.md

 Thanks to:

-Conrad on Stack Overflow (http://stackoverflow.com/questions/4088467/get-the-value-in-an-input-text-box)
+Conrad on Stack Overflow for help with text box input (http://stackoverflow.com/questions/4088467/get-the-value-in-an-input-text-box)

+Pamela K. Kinney for the pirate imagery (http://pamelakkinney.blogspot.com/2014/05/supernatural-friday-pirate-legends-of.html)